 - 1 teaspoon ground black pepper

-- After 2 hours, taste, and adjust salt, pepper, and chili powder if necessary.
+After 2 hours, taste, and adjust salt, pepper, and other spices if necessary.
 The longer the chili simmers, the better it will taste.